-His bridge successes include winning the Vanderbilt teams, Gold Medal in the European Winter Games, seven Gold Cups (making the joint-fourth most successful player in the history of the competition), four Spring Fours, two Crockfords Cups and four Premier League wins as well as representing England in the European Championships, Olympiad and in a number of Camrose matches.
+His bridge successes include winning the Vanderbilt teams, Gold Medal in the European Winter Games, seven Gold Cups (making the joint-fourth most successful player in the history of the competition), four Spring Fours, three Crockfords Cups and four Premier League wins as well as representing England in the European Championships, two Olympiads and in a number of Camrose matches.

-He represented England in the European Championships and World Mind Sport Games in 2012.
+He represented England in the European Championships and World Mind Sport Games in 2012 and the World Bridge Games in 2024

 In 2017 he was part of a team which won a bronze medal in the Transnational competition at the World Teams Championships.